dev-idkwhoami/flux-wizards/README.md

 # Flux Wizard

-A Laravel package that provides functionality for building wizard-style multi-step forms.
+A Laravel package that provides functionality for building tree-based wizard-style multi-step forms.

 ## Features

-- Define steps, their validation rules, and the flow between steps
+- Tree-based system for organizing wizard steps
 - Fluent, chainable API for defining wizards and steps
-- Namespace each step's data in an array using the step's key (e.g. ['account' => ['email' => '...']])
-- Automatic prefixing of validation rules based on step keys (e.g. account.email => required|email)
+- Each step can hold an array of child steps
-- Conditional step flow using closure-based logic or a global flow callback
+- Conditional step flow using closure-based logic
 - Persistent state across steps
 - Livewire integration with the HasWizard trait